davidcereal/dberger1989.github.io/_posts/08-22-2016-matrix-factorization-book-recommendations.markdown

 We only keep top-$$k$$ singular values and chop off the rest.
 The theory is that in doing so, we create an approximation of the data that is based on the latent features and relationships and disregard the noise, thus ovoiding an overfit representation.
 We’ll talk more about tuning $$k$$ later below.

+Another technique I used to get the best approximation of missing values is to alternate tuning $$V$$ and $$U$$ using a form of gradient descent by validating the predicted ratings on the actual ones.
+To do this we multiply the prediction error (predicted rating - actual rating) by a learning rate (usually around .001) and add this value to the corresponding values in $$V$$ and $$U$$ until we stop seeing any reduction in error.

-When we fold in a new user, we can use these 3 matrices to re-enact the rating process using the latent book features and user-relationships:
+When we fold in a new user, we can use the 3 matrices of the SVD to re-enact the rating process using the latent book features and user-relationships:

 First we see that the best $$k$$-rank approximation of a matrix is found using: